PattMayne/pattmayne_auth/README.md

  * style nicely (html and css)
  * create endpoints for another app to authenticate
  * * create an enum of apps that can use this
+ * * or MAYBE they should be in the DB instead.
+ * Containerize with Docker